CloudForgeCI/cfc-core/readme.md

 - Security hashes (SHA-256, SHA-512, etc.)
 - Package URLs (PURL) for vulnerability tracking

-See [SBOM.md](SBOM.md) for detailed documentation on using SBOMs for vulnerability scanning, license compliance, and supply chain security.

 ### Vulnerability Scanning

 Automated dependency vulnerability scanning with OWASP Dependency-Check: